GaryOderNichts/Bloopair/README.md

 ## To-Do
 - Support more controllers
-- Rumble for Joy-Con
-- Battery levels for Switch Pro Controller and Joy-Con
 - Bluetooth LE support (the Wii U's bluetooth stack seems to support this?)

 ## How it works